[HISTORY: Adopted by the Mayor and Council of the Borough of Highland Park as indicated in article histories. Amendments noted where applicable.]

 - RESTRICTED PARKING SPACE

-- A parking space which the State of New Jersey, or the Borough of Highland Park, private entity or private individual has established for the exclusive use of a handicapped person but shall not include a restricted parking lot zone established under N.J.S.A.
+- A parking space which the State of New Jersey, or the Borough of Highland Park, private entity or private individual has established for the exclusive use of a person with a disability but shall not include a restricted parking lot zone established under N.J.S.A.
 39:4-197.6.

 - RESTRICTED PARKING ZONE

-- A parking zone in front of a residence of a handicapped person which the Borough of Highland Park has established for the use of that handicapped person but shall not include a restricted parking zone established under N.J.S.A.
+- A parking zone in front of a residence of a person with a disability which the Borough of Highland Park has established for the use of that person with a disability but shall not include a restricted parking zone established under N.J.S.A.
 39:4-197.6.

 The following regulations shall apply to the enforcement of P.L.
 1989, c.
 200, in the Borough of Highland Park:

-Only regular police officers of the Borough of Highland Park are authorized to receive complaints requesting the removal of motor vehicles parked unlawfully in parking spaces or zones which are restricted for use by handicapped persons.
+Only regular police officers of the Borough of Highland Park are authorized to receive complaints requesting the removal of motor vehicles parked unlawfully in parking spaces or zones which are restricted for use by persons with disabilities.

 Officers shall examine the vehicle which is alleged to be unlawfully parked to determine whether the vehicle is parked without displaying appropriate identification.